open-compensation-token-license/license-token-website/wikisrc/nft-community-building.md

 #### 1. Embracing Cross-Collaboration

 The NFT landscape is inherently interdisciplinary, intersecting with art, technology, finance, and culture.
 Encourage collaboration across these fields to create multifaceted projects that appeal to diverse audiences.
 Cross-collaboration not only enriches the community’s offerings but also attracts new members from various domains.
+Explore [NFTs in music](https://www.license-token.com/wiki/nf-ts-in-music).

 #### 2. Integrating with the Metaverse

 The rise of the metaverse represents a significant opportunity for NFT communities.
 By integrating NFT projects with metaverse platforms, communities can offer immersive experiences that captivate members.
 Whether it's virtual galleries, concerts, or interactive workshops, the metaverse provides an expansive canvas for innovation.
+Learn more about [NFTs and the metaverse](https://www.license-token.com/wiki/nft-and-metaverse).

 #### 3. Leveraging Decentralized Finance (DeFi)